-If the winner is picked from among my Facebook friends but hasn’t completed both of the first two requirements, I’ll announce their name, give condolences and run to the number generator again.
-This process will be repeated three times on July 15.
-If we still don’t have an eligible winner, the same process will be repeated the next Saturday and every Saturday thereafter until a qualified winner is drawn.
+If the winner is picked from among my Facebook friends but hasn’t completed both of the first two requirements, I’ll announce their name and give condolences.
+If we don’t have an eligible winner, the same process will be repeated the next Saturday and every Saturday thereafter until a qualified winner is drawn.

 Most sweepstakes exclude relatives or employees of the awarding company.
 This one doesn’t since I have many relatives who are part of the mix of my Facebook friends.

 If my wife wins, I should probably leave the country.

 But wait!
 I don’t have to worry.
 She’s not one of my followers.